 What are the Signs of Codependency?

-- When people find their worth from the well-being of others, it’s no surprise that they tend to be people pleasers.
+- People pleasing: When people find their worth in the well-being of others, it’s no surprise that they tend to be people pleasers.
 With their poor boundaries, people who are codependent work to make others happy in order to feel happy themselves.

-- Often when feeling out of control, codependent people turn to escape through alcohol, substances, sex, gambling, compulsive buying, or video games.
+- Escape Behaviours: Often when feeling out of control, codependent people turn to escape through alcohol, substances, sex, gambling, compulsive buying, or video games.

 What are some steps for change?